Valuation Semirings: Valuation Maps on Semirings

 It is immediate that $M_{\infty}$ is also a tomonoid with the greatest element $+\infty$.
-By considering this short note and similar to the classical concept of valuations in Bourbaki (\cite[VI, 3.1]{Bo}), we define the concept of valuation maps for semirings with values in tomonoids (not to be confused with the concept of valuation functions for semirings in \cite[Definition 6.4]{HW}).
+Now similar to the classical concept of valuations in Bourbaki (\cite[VI, 3.1]{Bo}), we define the concept of valuation maps for semirings with values in tomonoids (not to be confused with the concept of valuation functions for semirings in \cite[Definition 6.4]{HW}).

 \begin{definition}